Shane (film): Legacy

-The 1982 Italian comic book "Ken Parker 53 - I Pionieri", published by Sergio Bonelli Editore draws inspiration from this movie.
+The 1982 Italian comic book Ken Parker 53 - I Pionieri, published by Sergio Bonelli Editore draws inspiration from this movie.
 It reimagines the story of Shane, with Ken Parker as a lone hero protecting a broken settler family in the American West.

+The 1983 Japanese TV Movie, "The Duel in the Forbidden Territory", has a similar plot and dialogue, though it has two additions; the boy discovers gold nuggets near their home, and the father has a past history with a ninja criminal gang, and his former associates are now seeking revenge.

 The 1984 song by Roger Waters, "The Pros and Cons of Hitch Hiking", includes the lyric "Do you remember Shane?" and the recording features interspersed audio from the film.

-The 1985 song by Haustor, "Šejn" from their album "Bolero" is named after the film.
+The 1985 song by Haustor, "Šejn" from their album Bolero is named after the film.

 The 1987 postapocalyptic movie, Steel Dawn, closely follows the plot of Shane, according to Walter Goodman of The New York Times.

 In his 1997 album Arizona Bay, Bill Hicks parodies Jack Palance's role in Shane with track 8, "Bullies of the World", likening an unspecified "we", the arms-producing countries, to Jack Wilson taunting the farmer to "pick up the gun".

 In the 1998 action thriller film The Negotiator, the two leading characters have a discussion about Western genre films, Shane in particular.
 Arguing about the ending, Chris Sabian says Shane died, and Danny Roman says "he's slumped 'cause he's shot.
 Slumped don't mean dead."

 Shane was the first film comedian Billy Crystal saw in theaters.
 In his autobiography and stage show 700 Sundays, he describes the experience of seeing the film with family friend and babysitter Billie Holiday, and having an emotional reaction to the final scene.
 Crystal later starred alongside Palance in City Slickers.

 In the 2013 Hallmark series Signed, Sealed, Delivered, "Shane, come back", was referenced.

 The 2017 superhero film Logan features characters watching scenes from the film, with lines from the film directly quoted.